John Smith (cricketer, born 1843)

 John Smith (born 20 November 1843 – 15 April 1873) was an English cricketer with professional status.
 He was associated with Cambridge Town Club and represented both the North in North v South fixtures and the Players in Gentlemen v Players fixtures.
-Smith was a right-handed batsman who is recorded in 75 first-class matches from 1863 to 1872, totalling 2,274 runs with a highest score of 97, one of six half-centuries, and holding 33 catches.
-His brother, George, was also a first-class cricketer.
+Smith was a right-handed batsman who is recorded in 75 matches from 1863 to 1872, totalling 2,274 runs with a highest score of 97, one of six half-centuries, and holding 33 catches.
+His brother, George, was also a cricketer.